gklka/adium-facebook-chat-button/README.md

 _Did you ever complain, why is that chat so many clicks away?_

-If the ansers are yes, this plugin is for you.
+If the answers are yes, this plugin is for you.
 It adds a new button to the Adium chat window toolbar, which leads you directly there.
 Yes, it is 1 click away now. :)

 ![image](http://gk.lka.hu/public/facebook-chat-link.png)